 top of page

-Warm-Up Routine for Faster Running Sessions
+Warm-Up Routine for Optimal Speed

-1. Runner’s Stretch This dynamic stretch targets your hip flexors, hamstrings, and calves—key muscles used in sprinting.
+This dynamic stretch targets your hip flexors, hamstrings, and calves—key muscles used in sprinting.
 Start in a lunge position with one foot forward and the other extended back.
 Place your hands on the ground inside your front foot, then rotate your torso and reach one arm towards the sky, following it with your gaze.
 Hold for a few seconds, then bring your hand back down and switch sides.
 This movement improves mobility and prepares your body for explosive running.

 2. Open the Gate/Close the Gate